Topological skyrmion phases of matter: INTRODUCTION

 For $N>1$, however, this equivalence between the Chern number and the skyrmion number breaks down.
 For $N>1$, Chern insulators are characterized by a total Chern number $\mc{C}$ of the occupied bands, computed as the sum of the first Chern numbers of individual occupied bands.
 The skyrmion number $\mc{Q}$, in contrast, is a global topological invariant~\cite{avron1983} and an example of a topological invariant classifying topologically-distinct maps from the Brillouin zone $d$-dimensional torus $T^d$ to the space of ground state spin expectation values $M$, corresponding to non-trivial homotopy group $\pi_d (M) \neq 0$.
 Thus, while the Chern number and the skyrmion number are locked together for $N=1$, the skyrmion number characterizes topological phases of matter distinct from the Chern insulator for $N>1$ that we introduce in this work.
 We note that this class of mappings differs from those used for classification, such as in the ten-fold way~\cite{Ryu_2010, schnyder_2008}, which are mappings from the Brillouin zone to the space of projectors.

 We present results on two symmetry-protected topological phases of matter.
 First, we introduce topological phases of matter characterized by a single skyrmion number, or \textit{chiral topological skyrmion insulators} (CTSIs).
-Second, we present results on two-dimensional topological phases of matter characterized by a pair of skyrmion numbers, or \textit{helical topological skyrmion insulators} (HTSIs).
+Second, we present results on two-dimensional topological phases of matter characterized by a pair of skyrmion numbers, or \textit{helical topological skyrmion insulators} (HTSIs). \red{We use this terminology throughout the paper, but here also introduce additional terminology in a revision of the manuscript: we also call the CTSI simply a \textit{Skyrme insulator}, and the HTSI a \textit{helical Skyrme insulator}, as these phases realize a single momentum space spin texture or a pair of such textures similar to counterpart skyrmionic magnetic orders in real-space.}

 The CTSI and HTSI can be realized in effectively non-interacting models that may also be interpreted as describing superconductors, by interpreting an off-diagonal block in the matrix representation of the Hamiltonian with particle-hole symmetry as a superconducting gap function (and that Hamiltonian instead as a Bogoliubov de Gennes Hamiltonian).
 We mean this in the same sense as in Schnyder \emph{et al.}~\cite{schnyder_2008}: BdG symmetry classes DIII, CI, and AIII may be interpreted as superconductors but are termed insulators in this paper, with ``insulator'' referring to the fact that the BCS quasiparticles are fully gapped in the bulk by the mean field pairing gap.